joey-qytyku/OS-90-fixed/docs/Scheduler.md

 It should be clear by now that OS/90 must support the preemption of kernel code in order to become a truly multitasking operating system.
 The question is not about if, but how.

+I could have te ability to yield the CPU to a process on a non-preempting kernel, but that would really just make things harder.
+Using yields correctly and managing IO jobs would be more dificult in the long-term.

 # Interrupt Service Routines

 # The Trap Frame Dillema